rinatkhaziev/wp-frontend-uploader/readme.txt

 == Frequently Asked Questions ==

-= I get a white screen or "0" when trying to upload a file = The major cause of this is either request timeout or request exceeding maximum request size.
-This  means that either the file was uploading for too long or it was too big.
-Two PHP settings to look at are:
-[max_execution_time](http://us1.php.net/manual/en/info.configuration.php#ini.max-execution-time) and [upload_max_filesize](http://us3.php.net/manual/en/ini.core.php#ini.upload-max-filesize).
-If you don't have any ability to modify these settings, please contact your hosting company's support.

-= Shortcode parameters =

-**Customizing Your Form with Shortcode Parameters**

-Frontend Uploader uses shortcodes to insert a form into a page or post.
-The default form is [fu-upload-form], which will upload a media file.

-If you would like to build a custom form, it must begin with [fu-upload-form] and end with [/fu-upload-form].

-The [fu-upload-form] shortcode has several parameters that can modify its behavior:

-1. `form_layout` => This determines whether the form is saved as a post (‘post’), as a media file (‘image’), or as a post with images (‘post_image’).
-The default is ‘image.’
-Example: [fu-upload-form class="your-class" title="Upload your media" form_layout=”post”]
-1. `title` => Add this [fu-upload-form] shortcode, and this will be the Headline that will be displayed before the form.
-Example: [fu-upload-form class="your-class" title="Upload your media"]
-1. `class` => HTML class of the form, defaults to 'validate'.
-If you want your form being validated - do not remove validate class.
-If you would like to item to be required before a user can submit, you can set it to ‘required.’
-Example: [input type="text" name="post_title" id="title" class="required"]
-1. `success_page` => URL to redirect on successful submission, defaults to the URL where the form is being displayed.
-For security reasons this should be an URL on your site (no external links).
-You can use [fu-upload-response] shortcode to display success/error messages on the given page.
-1. `category` => ID of category the post should be attached (only in post or post+image mode).
-1. `post_id` => ID of the post the image should be attached to.
-Defaults to the post ID of the post the shortcode is on.
-1. `post_type` => Any registered whitelisted post type.
-Defaults to 'post'.
-Works only in post and post+image modes.
-1. `suppress_default_fields` => Override global setting for supressing default form fields (true or false).

-Within [fu-upload-form], you can add various fields with shortcodes like these:

-1. `[input type="text" name="post_title"]` => A text box for one line of text
-1. `[textarea name="post_content"]` => A text box for multiple lines of text
-1. `[input type="file" name="photo"]` => A file uploader
-1. `[checkboxes name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]`
-1. `[radio name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]`
-1. `[select name="foo" class="select" description="Pick a fruit" values="apple:Apple,banana:Banana,cherry:Cherry"]`
-1. `[input type="submit" class="btn" value="Submit"]` => A submit button

 **Caveats**

 You can modify the form as you'd like but you have to make sure that 'post_title' field is present, otherwise upload might fail